BrandonLMorris/brandonlmorris.github.io/myhome.md

 <figcaption style="text-align:center;"><a href="mailto:mail@brandonmorris.dev" style="color:black;">mail [AT] brandonmorris.dev</a></figcaption>
 </figure>

-I am a software engineer currently located in the Silicon Valley.
+I am a senior software engineer currently located in the Silicon Valley.
 My areas of experience and interest lie in **automated mobile testing** (iOS and Android), **machine learning**, and **software infrastructure**.